 - Connecting to the switch using a serial connection.
-Refer to the hardware manual for your specific switch for instructions. - Setting the IP address or addresses. - Once the IP addresses are set, you can use several access methods to manage the switch, including Telnet, Web Tools, Fabric Manager, or through a third-party application using the API.
+Refer to the hardware manual for your specific switch for instructions. - Setting the IP address or addresses. - Managing the switch after the IP addresses are set.
+You can use several access methods to manage the switch, including Telnet, Web Tools, Fabric Manager, or through a third-party application using the API.